-This is the first public output from a new series of work at the Ada Lovelace Institute on ‘Public Health Identity’ (PHI) systems being developed in response to COVID-19 (read more here), and we will be exploring the issue of immunity certificates in depth at the first in our series of events on public health identity systems on Wednesday 3 June at 2pm.
+This is the first public output from a new series of work at the Ada Lovelace Institute on immunity certificates and ‘public health identity’ (PHI) systems being developed in response to COVID-19.
+We also took a deeper look at the issue of immunity certificates at the first in our series of events on public health identity systems in June 2020.
+Watch it here.

 The UK is now rolling out antibody tests across NHS and social care staff, which will indicate whether someone has had COVID-19 by determining whether they currently have antibodies in their system.
 The development of accurate tests has reopened the idea of an ‘immunity certification’ system.

 While there is little detail around these plans, Health Secretary Matt Hancock has confirmed the UK Government is actively considering how immunity certificates could be used to release some individuals from lockdown, and Dido Harding, appointed to lead the UK’s Test and Trace Programme, has it explicitly in her remit to consider immunity certificates.